-They Changed It, Now It Sucks: Many noticable changes tend to get flak from many users.
+They Changed It, Now It Sucks: Many noticeable changes tend to get flak from many users.
 The more major ones will result in various protest groups with memberships of at least 1 million users.

 Vocal Minority: Not everybody feels the need to advertise every single aspect of their lives on the site, but when it's always the same people, to the point where they recurrently litter your wall with their relationship problems, it makes you realise why people tend to look down on Facebook and social-networking in general.